sam-the-enigma/publicdataviz/README.md

 ### Setup Guide

+#### Simple Setup Guide

+**This is the simple set up guide that should get your dev environment running in one or two steps.
+If you want to take a more in-depth procedure and set up the components yourself, those instructions are further below**

 Setup should be very painless, as long as you have all of the pre-requirements correctly installed.

 *NOTE: In some installations of python on Mac OS, `python` points to python2, and you need to use `python3` instead.
 You can run `python --version` to see whether it's python2 or 3.
 If it's python2, use `python3 --version`.
 If that is python3, substitute `python` for `python3` in the below instructions*